The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 Human resource management is an indispensable aspect of business management, and an organisation will incur a boost in productivity and efficiency if it can bring into line its human resource management strategy, business strategy and the overall corporate level strategy (Schuler & Jackson, 2014).
 Nonetheless, there is no one-size-fits-all key to success in terms of prescribing the right scheme for the practice of people management; in fact, different companies design their own policy, and even within the same company, each department can implement their own technique (Schuler & Jackson, 1987).
-To be more specific, companies can utilize different methods to monitor and manage the performance of employees in different positions and from different educational, racial, etc. backgrounds.
+To be more specific, companies can utilize different methods to monitor and manage the performance of employees in different positions and from different educational and racial backgrounds.
 Among different methods to motivate employees and enhance business competence, reward and incentive systems are often utilized by business managers to achieve their corporate goals of raising the company’s profits.

 McDonald's in Australia faces challenges in implementing its reward and incentive system due to limited financial resources and its business strategy of cost-effective leadership, aiming to lower its operating costs to remain competitive.
 This essay starts by providing an overview of the fast food industry and McDonald's in Australia.
 A literature review of the use of financial and non-financial rewards and the relationship between reward, motivation, and business outcome follows.
 McDonald's’ current reward and incentive strategy is then discussed and evaluated.
 It is argued that the rewards and incentives system, both intrinsic and extrinsic has positive impacts on employees’ performance and business results for businesses in general and McDonald's in particular.
 Nonetheless, other human resource practices are also beneficial for the company.